AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 - a way to **simulate coordination systems before teams form around them**
 - a way to **explore ownership and incentive structures under real conditions**
 - a way to **identify failure modes early**

+This layer can be used to simulate and test Conviction Market mechanisms before they are deployed into real funding and coordination environments.

 Rather than replacing these systems, this layer enables them to be designed more safely and effectively.